Cap-go/website/content/blog/introducing-end-to-end-security-to-capacitor-updater-with-code-signing.md

 Another thing Capgo and most web hosts have in common is they run on lower-level cloud infrastructure, often from AWS, GCP, or another popular cloud provider.
 The hardware and software operated by these cloud providers and Capgo or other web hosts are part of the cloud supply chain.

 The cloud supply chain and its security model work for a vast number of websites and apps.
-Every web developer who uses a cloud provider puts trust in that provider and expects the files they upload to be the files that get run or served without being tampered with.
+Every web developer who uses a cloud provider puts trust in that provider and expects the files they upload to be the files that are run or served without being tampered with.
 And cloud providers work hard at keeping their infrastructure secure.

 But obviously, hardware and software vulnerabilities get discovered.
 Cloud providers patch vulnerabilities on timely schedules, proactively prevent malicious software(e.g. [Google’s SLSA](https://security.googleblog.com/2021/06/introducing-slsa-end-to-end-framework.html)), and build layers of defense in depth, and in practice, cloud infrastructure has shown to meet most websites and apps’ security needs.
 However, some Ionic apps include compromised cloud infrastructure in their threat models.
 For these Capacitor JS apps with the highest security requirements above the web, we built end-to-end code signing in to Capgo and the [Capgo Updates standard protocol](https://docs.capgo.app/self-hosted/auto-update/update-endpoint/).